 In 1945, Margia scored the second lead in the stage version of Victor Herbert musical “The Only Girl,” which played at the then prestigious Biltmore Theater in Los Angeles.
 She received terrific reviews.
 Alfred Hitchcock came backstage and offered her a featured role in “Notorious” (Vanguard-RKO/1946), but she couldn’t accept due to a run of the play contract which necessitated her going on the road for several months.

-In 1947, Margia’s controversial agent, Frank Orsatti, secured her a bit role in the Gene Kelly M-G-M musical, “Living in a Big Way” (1947), which caught the eye of studio chief, Louis B. Mayer, who asked Orsatti to bring Margia in to sign a contract.
+In 1947, Margia’s controversial agent, Frank Orsatti, secured her a bit role in the Gene Kelly M-G-M musical, “Living in a Big Way” (1947).
+Orsatti convinced studio chief, Louis B. Mayer, to sign Margia to a contract.
 Unfortunately, Orsatti dropped dead of a heart attack the day of the appointment!